localvoid/ivi/packages/ivi/README.md

 ## External Dependencies

-ivi runtime doesn't depend on any external libraries.
+ivi doesn't depend on any external libraries.

-ivi dev tools has a minimal set of dependencies:

-- [`@rollup/pluginutils`](https://github.com/rollup/plugins) is used in Vite and Rollup plugins to filter out modules.

 ## License